 - In the early years of BIONICLE, Kopaka was like this with pretty much everyone who tried to assist him.
 He has improved in this regard over the years, but he is still considered a bit of a loner.

 - Buzz Lightyear of Star Command: At the beginning of the cartoon, Buzz was bitter about his partner sacrificing his life.
 And so when several people came up to be his partner, he turned them all down.
 Eventually, he let them all join him and they become Team Lightyear.

 - Darkwing Duck: Darkwing often treated Gosalyn like this, much like in the Jackie Chan example above.
 Being her legal guardian, Darkwing sincerely didn't want Gosalyn getting hurt.

-- Inspector Gadget has two, his niece "Penny" and the dog "Brain" which not only help but do everything entirely themselves.
+- Inspector Gadget has two, his niece "Penny" and the dog "Brain," who not only help but do everything entirely themselves.
 Unlike most examples, Gadget doesn't know they're helping, thus he can't berates them for their work, though he can be very condescending in general.